Takazudo/outline.vim/README.txt

 =====================================================================
 * ChangeLog

+0.4 (2009-11-29)
+	- Add feature: "AutoFocus" When you enter outlineBuf, associated node will be focused automatically.
+	- Bug fix: If you exe :ToOutline in the lines above first comment, outline.vim didnot work correctly.

 0.31 (2009-11-29)
 	- Refactoring update.
-	- Bug Fix: Some erros caused by GUI tabs avoided.
+	- Bug Fix: Some errors caused by GUI tabs fixed.

 0.3 (2009-11-28)
-	- Bug fix: Got trouble in refreshing when parentBuf and outlineBuf were in different GUI tab.
+	- Bug fix: Troubles fixed in refreshing if parentBuf and outlineBuf were in different GUI tabs.
 	- Whitespace chars in outlineBuf were changed to tabs from spaces.

 0.2 (2009-11-25)
-	- Bug fix: Refreshing outlineBuf didn't work correctly when node num got decreased.
+	- Bug fix: Refreshing outlineBuf didn't work correctly if total comments' num in parentBuf got decreased.
-	- Cursor focus to outlineBuf after refresh avoided.
+	- Cursor focus to outlineBuf after refreshing avoided.

 0.1 (2009-11-23)
 	- Initial release